rvjc/free-mandelbrot/README.md

-even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises an angst-ridden age-group that is still struggling to master higher level math.
+even those of us who were once precocious and impatient teenagers ourselves ;-) Complex numbers are a classic case in point and are often presented in a way that terrorises this angst-ridden age-group.
 Complex?
+Not really!
 Imaginary numbers?
 WTF?
 Square root of minus one?
 Iota is all Greek to me!

 Well, for this field of study, there is no better way of winning over young hearts and minds than with Benoit Mandelbrot's accidental discovery.
-As the story goes, he thought his printer was smudging ink as the World View screenshot below amply demonstrates.
-But he too burrowed down beyond the superficial to make what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of math".
+As the story goes, he thought his printer was smudging ink (as the World View screenshot below amply demonstrates).
+But he took it upon himself to "burrow down beyond the superficial" to make what Arthur C. Clarke described as "one of the most astonishing discoveries in the entire history of math".

-You too can burrow down and if you can master something as simple as complex numbers then the universe is the limit ;-)
+You too can burrow down and if you can master something as simple as a complex number then the universe is the limit ;-)

 ## Screenshots